cyverse-archive/DE/architecture/index.md

 intense analyses.

 ## PostgreSQL
 Nearly all applications use a database.
-The DE uses [PostgreSQL](http://www.postgresql.org/).
+The DE is backed by a [PostgreSQL](http://www.postgresql.org/) database.
 The schemas can be found [here]({{site.github.repository_url}}/tree/master/databases).

 ## RabbitMQ